 Lost Valley Fish Hatchery

 Lost Valley Hatchery hosts an annual Kids Fishing Day for children 15 and under.
 Participants fish in a ½ acre stocked pond for channel catfish and hybrid sunfish.
 Children can participate in a variety of other activities during the course of the day and also receive a free gift with registration.
-Throughout the day, drawings are held for tackle boxes and fishing poles as well.
+Drawings are held throughout the day for tackle boxes and fishing poles.
 Lunch is provided and the event is free to the public.